Todochris/CheatSheets/Git CheatSheet.md

     $ git diff --staged
 Diff of what is staged but not yet committed, add option --name-only to get only the names of the files

     $ git diff [first-branch]...[second-branch]
 Shows content differences between two branches

+    $ git ls-tree --full-tree -r --name-only HEAD
+List all the files in the HEAD commit

     $ git show [commit]
 Outputs metadata and content changes of the specified commit